FOURTH TEEN ARRESTED FOR BLUE SMOKE ROBBERY

 Posted in 13th Precinct, Crime, Police Watch

-- Tagged ACS Facility, assault, Blue Smoke, food emporium, fraud, fraudulent checks, robbery, the gap, Union Square, Union Square Greenmarket
+- Tagged Administration for Children's Services, assault, Blue Smoke, food emporium, fraud, fraudulent checks, robbery, the gap, Union Square, Union Square Greenmarket

 Package theft suspect (Photo courtesy of StuyTown Property Services)